wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 What will happen when I use my full tier?
 -----------------------------------------

 When the tier is reached, the oldest events disappear from your index.
 Events removed from your index are still available in cold storage.

-As an example: A user with a 100GB tier that is generating 10GB of alerts per day, will be able to search and visualize the alerts of the last 10 days in the Wazuh WUI (10GB/day x 10 days = 100GB).
-When those 100GB of data are exceeded, the oldest data is rotated (keeping 100GB of total data on the WUI) but will remain accessible from the cold storage.
+Learn more about :ref:`cold storage <cloud_your_environment_accessing_cold_storage>`.

 Can I cancel at any time?
 -------------------------

-Sure.
-You can cancel at any time with no penalty.
-You will be able to keep using our service until the end of the current period and won't be charged afterward.
+Yes, you can cancel at any time with no penalty.
+You will be able to keep using your environment until the end of the current period and won't be charged afterward.

 What if I have more questions?
 ------------------------------

-We would be happy to answer them.
-Do you have questions regarding the service?
-Fill the form `here <https://wazuh.com/cloud/>`_.
-Already using or testing our service?
-Address us through the **Help** section on your Wazuh Cloud Console.
+Fill `this form <https://wazuh.com/cloud/>`_ or address us through the **Help** section on the Wazuh Cloud Console.